16 Classic Kids Books for Fall & Halloween

 I love sharing classic books with my kids, especially ones that I enjoyed as a child and Fall books are my favorites!

 So I've started a quarterly series on great Vintage Kids Books to feed my need for nostalgic reading :) If you missed the other lists for Summer, Spring and Winter, you can find out them all at Classic Kids' Books for Every Season!

-My goal is to help parents & teachers introduce their kids to the books they loved to read & hear as children in order to provide a steady diet of classic literature in addition to the new and more contemporary books your kids love to read.
+My goal is to help parents & teachers introduce their kids to the books they loved to read and hear as children in order to provide a steady diet of classic literature in addition to the new and more contemporary books your kids love to read.

 Classic Fall Books for Kids